Good Design Mat ters

 The Problem

-Boba drinkers struggle to confidently choose where and what to order.
-Menus are inconsistent, dietary options are unclear, and discovery often requires bouncing between Yelp, Google Maps, and social media.
-This creates decision fatigue—especially for users with dietary restrictions, time constraints, or specific cravings.
+As boba shops continue to grow in number and variety, users struggle to confidently decide where to go and what to order.
+Menus are inconsistent, dietary options are often unclear, and existing discovery tools like Yelp, Google Maps, and social media require excessive scrolling and guesswork.
+This is especially challenging for users with dietary restrictions, time constraints, or specific cravings, leading many to default to the same drinks or abandon discovery altogether.

 The Opportunity / Solution